A spectral sequence for tangent cohomology of algebras over algebraic operads

-Now observe that $H^0(\Ad_Q)$ is just the adjoint map $A\longrightarrow \Der(A)$ of $A$.
-It follows the above exact sequence identifies $H^0(\cone(\Ad_Q))$ with the kernel of the map $A\longrightarrow \Der(A)$ and $H^1(\cone \Ad_Q)$ with its cokernel, which is what we wanted. \end{proof} It will be useful for us to have an alternative description of this cone.
+It will be useful for us to have an alternative description of this cone.
 It is shown in~\cite{FMT} that to compute $\HH^*(A)$ ---even in the case we allow $A$ to be dg--- one may instead consider a complex of derivations obtained from the algebra $Q$ as follows.
 If $Q=(T(V),d)$, consider the algebra

-Note that $\varepsilon$ is a Maurer--Cartan element and that $F=(T(\varepsilon),\bar d)$ is acyclic ---that is, $H_*(F) = \kk$--- since for each $n\in\NN$ we have that $d(\varepsilon^{2n-1})= \varepsilon^{2n}$.
+Note that $\varepsilon$ is a Maurer--Cartan element and that $F=(T(\varepsilon),\bar d)$ is acyclic ---that is, $H_*(F) = \kk$--- since for each $n\in\NN$ we have that $\bar d(\varepsilon^{2n-1})= \varepsilon^{2n}$.

-\begin{prop} For any quasi-free associative algebra $Q=(T(V),d)$ the Lie algebra $\Der(\widetilde{Q})$ is quasi-isomorphic to Lie algebra given by the cone of the adjoint map $\Ad_Q$. \end{prop}
+\begin{prop} For any quasi-free associative algebra $Q=(T(V),d)$ the Lie algebra $\Der(\widetilde{Q})$ is quasi-isomorphic to the Lie algebra given by the cone of the adjoint map $\Ad_Q$. \end{prop}

 \begin{proof}